0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 State synced to block 179672
 ```

-And now you note should have a `Commit Height`.
+And now your note should have a `Commit Height`.

 ## Consume the note & receive the funds